 The JSNA has delivered significant benefit to the county, providing both a broad evidence base and bank of specific needs assessments based upon priority themes.
 In 2017 a new approach was agreed by Warwickshire Health and Wellbeing Board, with the focus of the JSNA moving from a theme-based to a place-based approach.

-The new programme of work will focus on understanding Warwickshire’s health needs on a geographical basis.
-This is in line with the requirement to inform the Proactive & Preventative element of the Sustainability & Transformation Plan (STP) and the out of hospital programme, which seeks to build integrated services around populations of around 30,000 to 50,000.
+This programme of work focuses on understanding Warwickshire’s health needs on a geographical basis.
+This was planned in line with the requirement to inform the Proactive & Preventative element of the Sustainability & Transformation Plan (STP) (now called the Health and Care Partnership) and the out of hospital programme, which seeks to build integrated services around populations of around 30,000 to 50,000.
 Transformation programmes relating to both adult and children’s services and community hubs are also based on the need to understand service needs at a more local level.

 The new JSNA Geographies were approved by the JSNA Strategic Group in June 2017 and can be viewed by accessing the maps using the following link: